-- 1. Select Tools > Edit Device Properties. - 2.
-In the Edit Device Properties dialog box (Figure 2-2), select the Configuration Modes category, do the following, and click OK to close the dialog box: - Enable the check box for a configuration mode to set that configuration mode.
+- 1. Select Tools → Edit Device Properties. - 2.
+In the Edit Device Properties dialog box (see the following figure), select the Configuration Modes category, do the following, and click OK to close the dialog box: - Enable the check box for a configuration mode to set that configuration mode.
 When you set a configuration mode: - The associated I/O pins display in the Config column of the Package Pins window. - The following constraints are created when you save the design: